Creating excellence in the dance artists and practitioners of the future.

 Student and Carmarthen Life

-You will be invited to audition via a technique class.
-After which you will be required to present a short 90 seconds, self-choreographed, solo and attend an interview with the Programme Director.
+You will be invited to audition via a technique class, after which you will be required to present a short 90-second, self-choreographed, solo and attend an interview with the Programme Director.

 Our graduates have gone on to a variety of careers and further study, including: